mbrock/jamie/README.md

 - `tts/transcript_builder.go`: Handles building and rendering transcripts.
 - `bot/bot.go`: Core Discord bot functionality.

+## Database Schema

+The database schema includes tables for:

+- Discord sessions
+- SSRC mappings
+- Opus packets
+- Voice state events
+- Bot voice joins
+- Transcription sessions, segments, and words
+- Uploaded files

+This structure allows for efficient storage and retrieval of audio data, transcriptions, and related metadata.

+## Project Status and Vision

+Jamie is currently in a very early stage of development.
+It's designed to be extensible and serve as a solid foundation for building more complex Discord bots.
+While it currently doesn't respond directly to users in Discord, the vision is for Jamie to act as a kind of "secretary" for Discord servers:

+- Keeping track of conversations
+- Finding and referencing previous discussions
+- Proactively helping users by recognizing when they're looking for information

+The goal is for Jamie to be a helpful presence that can step in when needed, rather than a traditional chatbot that's constantly engaging.
+The project is designed with a pluggable architecture to allow for easy extension and customization.

 ## Technologies and Tools

 - Go 1.20 or later